-It is most appropriate that William L. Putnam, one of America's outstanding experts on the Selkirks, should have undertaken the task of explore, study, climb, earn a modest living, admire the scenery or just rest writing a history of the area.
+It is most appropriate that William L. Putnam, one of America's outstanding experts on the Selkirks, should have undertaken the task of writing a history of the area.
 It is even more appropriate that this history should have been published by The American Alpine Club, whose first president, Professor Charles E. Fay, spent many sunny days over several seasons scaling the region's unclimbed summits and, as we learn from the text, many rainy weeks in the Old Glacier House where at idle moments he amused himself by analyzing the comments in the hotel's guest register.